-Jane was born in Geneva, Switzerland on 1 April, 1830, but she was brought home to Scotland to be baptised on 25 May, 1830.
+Jane was born in Geneva, Switzerland on 1st April, 1830, but she was brought home to Scotland to be baptised on 25th May, 1830.
 There is a record of her baptism in the parish church of Yester, East Lothian.
-Her father was George Hay, Marquis of Tweeddale and her mother Susan Georgina Montagu.
-The family home was Yester House, Gifford, East Lothian. ( In 2015, this fine mansion was sold for an undisclosed sum, but the asking price was £8m.
+Her father was George Hay, Marquis of Tweeddale and her mother was Susan Georgina Montagu.
+The family home was Yester House, Gifford, East Lothian.
+(In 2015, this fine mansion was sold for an undisclosed sum, but the asking price was £8m.
 It had previously been on the market for £12 – £15m.
-It can be viewed on line).
+It can be viewed online).

-Richard died on 6th December,1904.
-His address on the application for probate was 16, Eaton Place, although he died at Thorpe Place, Chertsey, Surrey.
-His estate is £4038.4.7d which he left to his wife, Lady Jane Taylor.
+Richard died on 6th December, 1904.
+His address on the application for probate was 16 Eaton Place, although he died at Thorpe Place, Chertsey, Surrey.
+His estate was £4038.4.7d which he left to his wife, Lady Jane Taylor.
 He is buried in the Taylor family grave in St. George’s, Balbriggan.

 Lady Jane Taylor and the Wright Brothers

 In early 1905, the Wright Brothers, Orville and Wilbur, had developed their flying machine, capable of flying unaided.
 It was viewed by many with great scepticism, even seen as a machine of death.
 However, the Wright Brothers were anxious to sell a number of them to foreign governments.
 After the failure of initial overtures to the American and British authorities, they entered into negotiations with Charles Flint to sell their airplane and all its secrets.
 Charles Flint was a well-known arms dealer in New York, with connections to the banking houses of Rothschild and Morgan.